 What is dementia?

-Dementia is an umbrella term for a collection of symptoms that affect the brain, and can impact on a person’s memory, mobility, perception, communication and hearing.
+Dementia is an umbrella term for a collection of symptoms that affect the brain,.
+And it can an impact on a person’s memory, mobility, perception, communication and hearing.

 Whilst there is no cure for dementia, it is important to create a healthy, positive built environment in which people can thrive and enjoy a good quality of life.